finder39/Swignals/README.md

 # Swignals

-Swignals is an observable pattern system built entirely in Swift.
+Swignals is an observable pattern system written entirely in Swift.

 ## Installing